-Development proposals for the extension of Wivelsfield Primary School, as shown on the Policies Map, will be supported, provided they:
+Development proposals for the extension of Wivelsfield Primary School, as shown on the Policies Map, will be supported, provided:

-- i. are of a scale and in a location with the existing site to avoid compromising the open character of the green gap to the west; - ii. avoid disturbance to the amenity of local residents by way of noise and light pollution; and - iii. make provision for appropriate access and car parking.
+- i.
+Any buildings are of an appropriate scale and in a location to avoid compromising the open character of the land to the west of the site; - avoid disturbance to the amenity of local residents by way of noise and light pollution; and - iii. make provision for appropriate access and car parking.

-5.22 This policy supports development proposals to extend the primary school on land within the school grounds.
+5.21 This policy supports development proposals to extend the primary school on land within the school grounds.
 The facility and use already benefit from the protection offered by Core Policy 7 of the LDLP1.

-5.23 The school is popular in serving the village and surrounding area.
-The site is capable of being extended without causing any significant harm to local amenities or undermining the integrity of the green gap to the west of the site.
+5.22 The school is popular in serving the village and surrounding area.
+The site is capable of accommodating new buildings without causing any significant harm to local amenities or undermining the integrity of the green gap to the west of the site.
 However, the policy requires that proposals should address those issues and should ensure that they are able to manage the increasing demand for car parking and pupil 'drop off'.

-5.24 The need to extend the primary school has been recognised by East Sussex County Council which has provided calculations to demonstrate the cost of providing the necessary additional capacity.
-Lewes District Council, in its Community Infrastructure Levy - Draft Regulation 123 List, has also acknowledged the need for more spaces by including the expansion of Wivelsfield Primary School within its September 2014 list of Education Facilities Projects that may be partly or wholly funded by CIL.
+5.23 The need to extend the primary school has been recognised by East Sussex County Council that has provided calculations to demonstrate the cost of providing the necessary additional capacity.
+Lewes District Council, in its Community Infrastructure Levy - Draft Regulation 123 List12, has also acknowledged the need for more spaces by including the expansion of Wivelsfield Primary School within its September 2014 list of Education Facilities Projects that may be partly or wholly funded by CIL.